 For the avoidance of doubt any Member may notify additional matters to the Committee for consideration or otherwise.
 All papers should be submitted within 3 Working Days of the meeting as is in accordance with Section Z2.1.2 (b).

-Where any matter not contained in the agenda is put before a meeting of the Committee that is in the opinion of the PAB Chairman necessary (in view of the urgency of the matter) for it to consider then where all the Committee Members present at the meeting agree, the Committee may determine upon such matter.
+Where any matter not contained in the agenda is put before a meeting of the Committee that is in the opinion of the PAB Chair necessary (in view of the urgency of the matter) for it to consider then where all the Committee Members present at the meeting agree, the Committee may determine upon such matter.

 Urgent/Special Committee meetings

-Notwithstanding anything contrary in paragraph 6.1 if, in the opinion of the PAB Chairman, any matter arises which is of a sufficiently urgent nature so as to require a decision earlier than is possible under the next convened Committee meeting:
+Notwithstanding anything contrary in paragraph 6.1 if, in the opinion of the PAB Chair, any matter arises which is of a sufficiently urgent nature so as to require a decision earlier than is possible under the next convened Committee meeting:

-the Secretary shall, at the request of the PAB Chairman, convene such a meeting and distribute an agenda and any papers in accordance with such notice as the PAB Chairman considers appropriate; and
+the Secretary shall, at the request of the PAB Chair, convene such a meeting and distribute an agenda and any papers in accordance with such notice as the PAB Chair considers appropriate; and

-each Member shall be deemed to have consented to the convening of such a meeting and distribution of the agenda and papers in the manner and on such notice as the PAB Chairman determines.
+each Member shall be deemed to have consented to the convening of such a meeting and distribution of the agenda and papers in the manner and on such notice as the PAB Chair determines.

-In respect of an urgent/special meeting if after 1 hour a quorum is not present, then at the election of the PAB Chairman (with such consideration being given to the nature of the business), those Members present shall constitute a quorum provided that at least 2 Members are present and provided further that the PAB Chairman shall endeavour to contact each Member individually in order to ascertain each Members vote and any matter decided shall be decided by a majority of those Members voted.
-Where the PAB Chairman is unable to contact the correct quorum number of Members within 1 Working Day of the meeting the PAB Chairman may decide the matter in consultation with the Panel and/or Panel Chairman.
+In respect of an urgent/special meeting if after 30 minutes a quorum is not present, then at the election of the PAB Chair (with such consideration being given to the nature of the business), those Members present shall constitute a quorum provided that at least 2 Members are present and provided further that the PAB Chair shall endeavour to contact each Member individually in order to ascertain each Members vote and any matter decided shall be decided by a majority of those Members voted.
+Where the PAB Chair is unable to contact the correct quorum number of Members within 1 Working Day of the meeting the PAB Chair may decide the matter in consultation with the Panel and/or Panel Chair.

-Attendance by Members, alternatives and other attendee to Meetings
+Attendance by Members, alternatesand other attendee to Meetings

 In addition to Members (or their duly approved alternates), the following individuals are entitled to attend all meetings of the Committee:

-the PAB Chairman or PAB Vice Chairman;
+the PAB Chair or PAB Vice Chair;

 the Secretary;

-the Chief Executive (or his duly appointed representative) of BSCCo;
+the Chief Executive (or their duly appointed representative) of BSCCo;

 the Panel Sponsor of the Committee;